-, and many other programs.
-Unfortunately, many of the non standard latin (roman / english) characters are lost in the shapefile.
-Even if you use the shapefile for mapping, you can use the .csv file that comes with the shapefiles, or the attribute data in the geodatabase for the correct attributes (the geodatabase is a MS Access database that (on windows) can be accessed via ODBC).
+A "shapefile" consist of at least four actual files (.shp, .shx, .dbf, .prj).
+This is a commonly used format that can be directly used in Arc-anything, DIVA-GIS, and many other programs.
+Unfortunately, many of the non standard latin (roman / english) characters are lost in the shapefile, so you should avoid using it.
+If you insist, you can use the .csv file that comes with the shapefiles, or the attribute data in the geodatabase for the correct attributes (the geodatabase is a MS Access database that (on windows) can be accessed via ODBC).